awsdocs/aws-lambda-developer-guide/doc_source/API_EventSourceMappingConfiguration.md

  **MaximumRecordAgeInSeconds**   <a name="SSS-Type-EventSourceMappingConfiguration-MaximumRecordAgeInSeconds"></a>
 \(Streams\) Discard records older than the specified age\.
 The default value is infinite \(\-1\)\.
 When set to infinite \(\-1\), failed records are retried until the record expires\.
 Type: Integer
-Valid Range: Minimum value of 60\.
+Valid Range: Minimum value of \-1\.
 Maximum value of 604800\.
 Required: No

  **MaximumRetryAttempts**   <a name="SSS-Type-EventSourceMappingConfiguration-MaximumRetryAttempts"></a>
 \(Streams\) Discard records after the specified number of retries\.
 The default value is infinite \(\-1\)\.
 When set to infinite \(\-1\), failed records are retried until the record expires\.
 Type: Integer
-Valid Range: Minimum value of 0\.
+Valid Range: Minimum value of \-1\.
 Maximum value of 10000\.
 Required: No

  **ParallelizationFactor**   <a name="SSS-Type-EventSourceMappingConfiguration-ParallelizationFactor"></a>
 \(Streams\) The number of batches to process from each shard concurrently\.
 The default value is 1\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Maximum value of 10\.
+Required: No

+ **Queues**   <a name="SSS-Type-EventSourceMappingConfiguration-Queues"></a>
+ \(MQ\) The name of the Amazon MQ broker destination queue to consume\.
+Type: Array of strings
+Array Members: Fixed number of 1 item\.
+Length Constraints: Minimum length of 1\.
+Maximum length of 1000\.
+Pattern: `[\s\S]*`
+Required: No

+ **SourceAccessConfigurations**   <a name="SSS-Type-EventSourceMappingConfiguration-SourceAccessConfigurations"></a>
+ \(MQ\) The Secrets Manager secret that stores your broker credentials\.
+To store your secret, use the following format: ` { "username": "your username", "password": "your password" }`
+To reference the secret, use the following format: `[ { "Type": "BASIC_AUTH", "URI": "secretARN" } ]`
+The value of `Type` is always `BASIC_AUTH`\.
+To encrypt the secret, you can use customer or service managed keys\.
+When using a customer managed KMS key, the Lambda execution role requires `kms:Decrypt` permissions\.
+Type: Array of [SourceAccessConfiguration](API_SourceAccessConfiguration.md) objects
+Array Members: Fixed number of 1 item\.
 Required: No

  **State**   <a name="SSS-Type-EventSourceMappingConfiguration-State"></a>